rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  block height.
-Block height is simply the number of blocks prior to any given block, and is used to index that block.
+Block height is simply the number of blocks prior to any given block, and is an easy way to reference a given block.
 E.g., block height
  [772,615](https://mempool.space/block/00000000000000000003af8ff6f35d69425cc88d4af0be2312e1a74f8223ca4c)
  has exactly 772,615 blocks